AldemarBernal/descent/README.md

-# descent
+# Descent related code
-Descent related code
+Some code and tools for Descent